 This program has afforded many tribal members the opportunity to receive health care and educational support that would not have been available to them otherwise.
 The program has contributed significantly to improving the quality of life and standard of living for tribal families.

-The department has two staff members, a Trust Program Director and an Administrative Assistant, who processes all requests in conjunction with the Trust Administrator, and handles communication between the financial institution, the Tribal Council and tribal families.
+The department has two staff members, a Trust Program Director and an Administrative Assistant, who process all requests in conjunction with the Trust Administrator, and handles communication between the financial institution, the Tribal Council and tribal families.
+The staff also assist members in the application process as needed or called upon.

 For more information, contact: